-We have applied to have our ADSs quoted on the Nasdaq National Market.
+Our ADSs have been approved to be quoted on the Nasdaq National Market.
 Before this offering, there has been no public market for our ADSs or ordinary shares.
-The public offering price will be determined through negotiations among us and the representative for the underwriters.
+The public offering price is determined through negotiations among us and the representative for the underwriters.
 In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price are:

-- the valuation multiples of publicly traded companies that the representative believes to be comparable to us; - · our financial information; - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, our past and present operations, and the prospects for, and timing of, our future revenues; the present state of our development; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- the valuation multiples of publicly traded companies that the representative believes to be comparable to us; - our financial information; - the history of, and the prospects for, our company and the industry in which we compete; - an assessment of our management, our past and present operations, and the prospects for, and timing of, our future revenues; the present state of our development; and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.